 What is an Audio Loop?

-An audio loop is a repeating section of sound material.
-The audio file (or region) begins and ends with the same exact audio information, so that if two instances of the file are played back-to-back, they will sound seamless.
+An audio loop is a repeating section of sound material, in which the audio file (or region) begins and ends with the same exact audio information.
+If two instances of the file are played back-to-back, they will sound seamless.
 Loops are most commonly viewed as a tool for producing electronic music, notably in programs like FL Studio, Garage Band, or Sony Acid.
 They are cut to sync to a beat or rhythm, thus the loop can be repeated over and over again to produce a song.
 These loops are generally only a few seconds long.

-Audio loops created for the purpose of sound design are generally arrhythmic and are longer than a few seconds (I recommend a minimum 20 – 30 seconds) to avoid distinct sounds within the ambience from being noticeably repeated.
+Audio loops created for the purpose of sound design are generally arrhythmic and are longer than a few seconds.
+I recommend a minimum 20 – 30 seconds for ambiences to avoid distinct sounds within the ambience from being noticeably repeated.

 How to Create a Seamless Loop From an Audio File

 Let’s use a simple wind ambience as an example.
 For the purposes of this tutorial, you can view and download this wind ambience file HERE.
 Work along with the tutorial in your preferred DAW (Digital Audio Workstation).
 I will be working in Pro Tools, but you can do this with just about any editing program.
 If you don’t have one, you can download Audacity for free HERE.

 Pick an area approximately 1/4 of the way from the end of the audio region.
 Separate the region into two parts at that point.
 In Pro Tools, while on the selection tool, use the key command [ COMMAND ] + [ E ] on a Mac.
 This break will become the starting and ending point of the finished audio file that guarantees seamless transition.